 Most people do not know the full extent of their rights under their insurance policies, as insurance companies typically do not volunteer that information.
-At Sachs Waldman, P.C., our Detroit car accident attorneys are here to ensure you receive the benefits to which you are entitled.
+Our Detroit car accident attorneys are here to ensure you receive the benefits to which you are entitled.

 In a no-fault auto accident in Michigan, it does not matter how many cars were involved or who was to blame for the accident.
 What matters, is that your insurance company made a promise to you to cover all reasonable and customary charges incurred for reasonably necessary products, services and accommodations for your care, recovery, or rehabilitation.
 This may include home modifications to accommodate your injury, attendant care, and transportation for medical care.
 These benefits are commonly referred to as "allowable expenses;" and can be subject to coordination with your primary health insurance and/or offset by like benefits provided by workers compensation if the auto accident was work related.

 Replacement service benefits cover reimbursement for household chores that you are no longer able to do for yourself or your dependents (up to $20/day for a period of three years).
 If you have these expenses it is helpful to keep records of what services are being performed, who is performing them and what was paid or promised to be paid for the services.
 It can also be helpful to ask your doctor for a disability slip for the activities you are disabled from performing.